 Imagine 45-degree weather, outside, zoo hoping – this all sounds ok if you’re anywhere but Florida!
-While visiting my parents in West Palm Beach where the weather is always between 65 – 90, we decided to hit Palm Beach Zoo the only day of the entire year where it practically hit arctic digits!
+While visiting my parents in West Palm Beach where the weather is always between 65 – 90, we decided to hit Palm Beach Zoo the only day of the entire year when it practically hit arctic digits!

 Luckily, we were still able to have a great time.

 But you know what?
-We were already there and we had to find a way to make the best of it as we could.
+We were already there, and we had to find a way to make the best of it as we could.
 All we did was throw on a few warm jackets, from our NY days, and went on a frigid exploration of this famous Zoo.